aligeramy/ESP8266-MPU6050-SDcard/README.md

 Please ensure your connections are correct, as incorrect connections may lead to failure in data logging or could potentially harm your devices.
 Also, note that the Arduino library names and their setup functions may vary, depending on the libraries you use.

-# How to power the thing
+# How to power the device

 Materials needed: